dominikbrandon/dominikbrandon.com/root/_drafts/2022-08-01-spock-helper-methods-for-assertions.md

 	at MyTest.should send events(MyTest.groovy:15)
 {% endhighlight %}

 So... event was not sent, right?
-That's what it says at least.
+That's what it says, at least.
 But what [`.contains()`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/List.html#contains(java.lang.Object)){:target="_blank" rel="noopener noreferrer"}
 actually does is that it's checking the equality of an object.
-So it's not _event was not sent_, but rather _this exact event was not sent_.
-What are the implications of that?
+So it's not *event was not sent*, but rather *this exact event was not sent*.

+So basically there are two different situations possible: one is that no events were sent and the other one is that there were some events sent, but none of them matched our expected one.
+Then which one actually occurred?
+We don't know that, the test output does not provide any hint on it.
+We would need to run the debugger in order to track down the issue, which is costly and can take some time.

 Let's try the better way and see the benefits.
 {% highlight groovy %}
 public record Event(int id, String body) { }

 def "should send events"() {
     given:
-        Event expectedEvent = new Event(1, "b")
+        Event expectedEvent = new Event(1, "dog barked")
     when:
         operationThatTriggersEvents()
     expect: